xbeat/Machine-Learning/README.md

 A DataFrame is a 2-dimensional labeled data structure in Pandas, similar to a spreadsheet or SQL table.
 It's the most commonly used Pandas object, capable of holding various data types in columns.

+## Test-Driven Development in Python

+Test-Driven Development Fundamentals

+Test-Driven Development (TDD) is a software development methodology where tests are written before the actual code implementation.
+This approach ensures that code meets requirements from the start and maintains high test coverage throughout development.

 ## Exploring the Building Blocks of Modern AI

 Multi-layer Perceptron Implementation